smallhadroncollider/taskell/roadmap.md

     > The cursor gets lost if a word is longer than the line - URLs in particular can cause issues
 - No longer a difference between <Space> and move right
 - Help modal needs to wrap and scroll
-- Modal boxes shouldn't be full height unless they need to be
+- Limit modal height based on content
 - Multiple spaces in a line don't show up as more than one, but are saved as more than one
 - Task description should be visible by default in task detail
     > Visibility should be on the description by default?